mpg05883/timecopilot/README.md

 ## How It Works

-TimeCopilot operates as an intelligent agent that follows a systematic approach to forecasting:
+TimeCopilot operates as a generative agent that follows a systematic approach to forecasting:

 ```mermaid
 flowchart TB